marisarpo/horizons-week02/day1/1_landing_page/README.md

 CSS is a very powerful tool, and it can do a lot more than just spacing and typography.
 In fact, it can be used to create some very complex, dynamic elements such as [2d shapes], [3d transforms], and some very nifty [effects].
+CSS has even been used to create an FPS-style [3d game].
 In this phase, you'll begin to see some of the power of CSS to create interactive elements.

 Let's finish the first section of the landing page by adding an image and a button.
 Open the phase 2 files (you can close the phase 1 files: